FestinaAvdiu/Poets-Club-Management-System/README.md

-# The Poets Club Management System
+# The Poets Club Management System 📚

 ## Description

-The Poets Club Management System is a C program designed to manage a database of poetry club members.
+The Poets Club Management System is a console-based application in C language, designed to manage a database of poetry club members.
 It allows you to track their performance, promote members based on their participation, and perform various management tasks.

+**🎉 Fun Fact:** This was my very first programming project!

 ## Purpose